TAMU-CPT/cc-automated-drf-template/README.md

 If you have modified views, serializers, urls, or admin files before running the script or are unsure of the changes made after running it, make sure to ```git add -p``` to add or ignore changes that will be staged in the next commit.

+## But wait, there's more!
+If you are looking to add a front end, check out [CICADA](https://github.com/tamu-cpt/CICADA), which will automatically template an AngularJS frontend that will plug in to the backend you just created.

 ## License
 This software is licensed under BSD-3-Clause